 If no one knows your call sign (like if you are traveling through town in your car, you have to repeat your call several times and then use phonetics, (Kilo Delta Seven Tango Whisky Whisky mobile in Boise).
 Then say "Listening on 52", 52, so the scanning guys will know where to respond to you.
 Then tell them what you are doing and what you need; a signal check, directions, traffic reports or just a QSO/Contact/SOTA, etc etc...

-I hear this on HF SSB also, If you don't know the local operating protocol, Listen and see what other guys are doing.
+I hear this on HF SSB also, If you don't know the local operating protocol, Listen and see what other Hams are doing.
 Get to know your microphone and how far away it should be from your mouth and how to talk across it without blasting it.
 Breath and wind noises will block your voice.
+Happy Contacts!